tetris245/ULTRAbc/README.md

 * Improved the diaper command by adding extra conditions for the custom settings
 * Improved and optimised the outfit command
 * Optimised the gender checking for the Player and several other parts of the code
+* Migrated almost all variables from 'var' to 'let' (or 'const' in a few cases)